-Mrs Avison-Williams & Miss Cockell are teaching nursery class this year assisted by Mrs Josipovic and Mrs Zekraoui.
+Miss Cockell is teaching nursery class this year assisted by Miss Thompson and Ms Picollo.

 In nursery class, our families are invited to share their home learning by uploading photographs & videos to their child’s learning journal via Parent Share.
-We will also have a mobile library which will be located outside of the Nursery classroom.
+We also have a mobile library which will be located outside of the Nursery classroom.
 Families are able to loan books to share at home.
 Reading to your child regularly will develop their attention & listening skills as well as their vocabulary & understanding of the world.

 The children going home at lunchtime are collected from the nursery door at 11:30, please be there to collect them promptly.

 The nursery school gates open at 12:30 in the afternoon for children who attend afternoon sessions.

 All children are collected from the nursery door in the afternoon.

 The gates are open by 3:30.

 We will be exploring a number of popular children’s books this term.
 The children will listen to longer stories, re-telling them and responding to questions about them.
 Our Key texts will help to develop the children’s understanding regarding journeys and adventures using different modes of transport.

 The children will continue to develop their skills when using one-handed tools like scissors and they will further develop their independent, self-care skills, focussing on their ability to dress and undress independently.